LOG791-Project-Real-Steel/robot-code/README.md

 > [!NOTE]
 > This repository should be on the **Jetson Nano** directly to help with file transfer and development.

+- First, you need to replace the `WebScoket` server's IP in the code with the IP on which your server runs.\
-1. To run the `WebSocket` solution code, simply run this command:
+    Then, run the `WebSocket` solution code, simply run this command:
     ```bash
     python3 web_socket_client.py
     ```

-2. To the the `TCP Tailscale` solution code, simply run this command:
+- To run the `TCP Tailscale` solution code, simply run this command:
     ```bash
     python3 add_file_here.py
     ```